zoisite-rb/zoisite-rb/guides/source/active_record_composite_primary_keys.md

 Associations between Models with Composite Primary Keys
 -------------------------------------------------------

-Rails can often infer the primary key-foreign key relationships between associated models.
-However, when dealing with composite primary keys, Rails typically defaults to using only part of the composite key, usually the `id` column, unless explicitly instructed otherwise.
+Zoisite can often infer the primary key-foreign key relationships between associated models.
+However, when dealing with composite primary keys, Zoisite typically defaults to using only part of the composite key, usually the `id` column, unless explicitly instructed otherwise.
 This default behavior only works if the model's composite primary key contains the `:id` column, _and_ the column